World Dairy Expo FAQs

 If you have trouble with the process, call the Wisconsin Division of Animal Health import coordinator at (608) 224-4874 Monday through Friday from 7:45 a.m. to 4:30 p.m.
 Import permits are processed Monday through Friday from 8 a.m. to 4 p.m.

-How long are import permits good for?
+For how long are import permits good?

 As long as the test results and Certificate of Veterinary Inspection (CVI, also known as a health certificate) are current, an import permit is good for 30 days from the date it is issued.